 55 Prospect Hill

 This multi-levelled, dates from 1871, four room pub has retained its quirky charm and layout.
-There are six real ales including 3 changing guests with a regional focus.
+There are six real ales including 3 changing guests with a local focus.
 A popular live music venue with performances often on Thursday and Friday although other nights are available.
-The walls are often covered with pictures and other art for sale.
-Locally sourced pies are available lunchtime until early evening.
+The walls are always covered with pictures and other art for sale and there’s a special seat next to Maxine The Mannequin.
 There are complimentary crisps and snacks from late afternoon, Monday to Friday.
-Poker every Monday night.
 Other events include monthly quiz or poetry evenings.
-There is a world music club on the last Wednesday of the month.
-Table booking advised.
-Food not available at present.
-Poker starting Monday July 26th.
-Monthly quiz nights starting first Sunday in August.
-World music nights starting early August.
-See “What’s On” page at [www.bee-hive.co.uk]www.bee-hive.co.uk
+There is a world music club once per month.
+Food not available at present but free chip butties are available after Swindon Town FC home games.
+See Whats On page at [www.bee-hive.co.uk]www.bee-hive.co.uk for more information.

 - Bolingbroke Arms

 Friendly country pub.
 The main part is Edwardian stone and brick with a B&B extension dated 1999.
 Very pleasant interior with comfortable seating.
 Food orientated with a large and interesting menu.
 Two of the four handpumps are in use with 3Bs plus an Arkells seasonal beer.